mirzaazwad/mirzaazwad/README.md

 # Hello World! 👋 I am Azwad, Mirza Mohammad Azwad.

-### I am currently a sophomore student pursuing a BSc in Software Engineering at the Islamic University of Technology(IUT), Bangladesh.
+### I am currently a junior year student pursuing a BSc in Software Engineering at the Islamic University of Technology(IUT), Bangladesh.
 I have an inquisitive mind and am always willing to pickup new skills

 > Quote: " I do not wish to be just a name on a gravestone, rather I want to be remembered for my contributions"